 Warships no longer exists as a discreet entity but from 2021 is only available in digital form within the Supplements to Marine News.

 This is a compiled list of the articles published in Warships from Issue 1 in 1966 to Issue 182 of 2016 – Warship List

 Submitting Articles for Inclusion in WarshipsThere is no such thing as a typical Warships article.
 We actually publish to a worldwide and multi-disciplinary readership of warship enthusiasts, researchers, historians, academic, order of battle enthusiasts, engineers and model makers.
 Hence the magazine also welcomes ship lists, tables of equipment, colour schemes and illustrations.
 Recent issues have included articles on Admiralty Lifting Craft, destroyer pendant numbers, the Cuban missile crisis of 1962, U-boats surrendered in 1945, the loss of BAYONET in 1939, ships that never were – MTB depot ships and Operation Ration 1940-42, the Royal Navy’s last naval war with France.

 Warships pay no honoraria for contributions and we assume that the material submitted is free of copyright and/or has no restrictions on its use in the magazine.
 We reserve the right to edit contributions.
 If you consider your style is different, for example, because English is not your first language or this is your first attempt at writing a naval-focussed article – do not worry, we can provide the necessary assistance.

-If you would like to submit material for publication in Warships please contact the editor (email@example.com) who can provide advice style, presentation, abbreviations and terminology, bibliography and references, use of fonts and submission by e-mail or disk.
+If you would like to submit material for publication in Warships please read the (A guide for authors) (PDF 186kb).
+If you have any further questions or need further advice please contact the editor (email@example.com) who can provide advice style, presentation, abbreviations and terminology, bibliography and references, use of fonts and submission by e-mail or disk.

 Shop > Publications > “Warships” Subscriptions